OpenClassrooms-Student-Center/alumnis/content/students/ayyub7.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
 objective: Devenir developpeur IOS
-short_description: J'aime les jeux vidéos, les animes, les sciences, j'apprends le swift.
+short_description: J'aime les jeux vidéos, les animes, les sciences et la programmation informatique.

 # don't touch that
 template: students